-Sophia Gorlin has taught piano lessons in Indianapolis since her immigration to the United States in 1993.
+Sophia Gorlin has taught piano lessons in Indianapolis for 24 years.
 Her motto, “quality over quantity,” encapsulates her teaching approach.
 In her piano lessons, Mrs. Gorlin gives each student the unique materials and instruction he or she needs based on her assessment of the student’s understanding and abilities.

 Mrs. Gorlin believes that piano playing is primarily "brain work"—not just finger work—and that the musical language is largely analogous to verbal language (phrasing), logic (thematic development), and mathematics (counting, square structures).
 Developing a student’s ability to efficiently read and understand the musical language is an essential ingredient of successful piano instruction and is therefore a central focus of Mrs. Gorlin’s teaching method.